shoya4000/AoE2DE-Auto-predictions-Streamer.bot/quickuse.md

 It will open into the correct location, just find and select System.dll, and then System.Text.RegularExpressions.dll
 <img title="C# Compiler settings" src="/images/C sharp Compiler settings.png">

 And you should be good to go!
+Test it by having anyone type "#match" in the Twitch chat when you're live and playing or casting a game!